Skilleen/PythonWork/README.md

 Circular List - Functions that create and manipulate a circular list (linked list in the form of a circle)

 Binary Search vs Trinary Search - A set of expierments that tested the complexity of binary and trinary searches.
 The conclusions are stated in the write up.

+Binary Search Tree vs Red-Black Tree - An expierment that compared the insert and search functions for binary search trees and red-black trees.